dougflip/BladeJs/README.md

 Now every time the select triggers a "change" event BladeJs will serialize all elements with the "address-type" CSS class, send the values to "/Address/UpdateByType", and pass the response to the ajaxSuccess function.

 ####What Else?
 BladeJs is built around defaults and ease of use.
 For example, in the above markup we can remove the <code>data-blade-on</code> attribute because select elements operate on the change method by default.
 There is also support for registering global handlers for success, error, and beforeSend callbacks.
-Check out the [wiki](https://github.com/dougflip/BladeJs/wiki) and examples pages for in depth info.
+Check out the [wiki](https://github.com/dougflip/BladeJs/wiki) and [examples](http://www.dougflip.com/BladeJs) for in depth info.